CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/9 Software Quality - exam questions.md

 ### If quality control can’t guarantee results, why do we bother?

-Quality control eliminates coincidence and makes achieving quality repeatable.
-It reduces risks, improves reliability, and helps ensure intermediate steps meet standards.
+Quality control helps minimize errors and improve consistency, even if it can't guarantee perfect results.
+It ensures products or services meet established standards, reducing the likelihood of defects and increasing customer satisfaction.

 ### What’s the difference between an external and an internal quality attribute?
 And between a product and a process attribute?